By Lindsay Wong

 Upcoming virtual concerts

 Online concerts for Cube Entertainment artists are held on their official company website/app CUBE TV.
-Tickets are sold on Interpark, the site that also sells tickets for real-life concerts in Korea.
+Tickets were sold on Interpark, the site that also sells tickets for real-life concerts in Korea.
 Merchandise can be pre-ordered on the site as well.

 The future is online